qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 ### Temporary node failure

-If properly configured, running Qdrant in distributed mode can make your cluster resistent to outages when one node is down temporarily.
+If properly configured, running Qdrant in distributed mode can make your cluster resistant to outages when one node fails temporarily.

-Here is how differently-configured Qdrant clusters respond to one node going down temporarily:
+Here is how differently-configured Qdrant clusters respond:

-* 1-node clusters: All operations will time out or fail for a few second to a few minutes, depending on how long it takes to restart and load data from disk.
+* 1-node clusters: All operations time out or fail for up to a few minutes.
+It depends on how long it takes to restart and load data from disk.
-* 2-node clusters where shards ARE NOT replicated: All operations will time out or fail for a few second to a few minutes, depending on how long it takes to restart and load data from disk.
+* 2-node clusters where shards ARE NOT replicated: All operations will time out or fail for up to a few minutes.
+It depends on how long it takes to restart and load data from disk.
-* 2-node clusters where all shards ARE replicated to both nodes: All requests except for operations on collections will continue to work during the outage.
+* 2-node clusters where all shards ARE replicated to both nodes: All requests except for operations on collections continue to work during the outage.
-* 3+-node clusters where all shards are replicated to at least 2 nodes: All requests will continue to work during the outage.
+* 3+-node clusters where all shards are replicated to at least 2 nodes: All requests continue to work during the outage.

 ## Consistency guarantees